-After establishing themselves in the well-watered eastern coastal region of South Africa, these farmers spread out across the interior plateau, or 'highveld', where they adopted a more extensive cattle culture.
+After establishing themselves in the wellwatered eastern coastal region of Southern Africa, these farmers spread out across the interior plateau, or 'highveld', where they adopted a more extensive cattle-farming culture.
 Chiefdoms arose, based on control over cattle, which gave rise to systems of patronage and hence hierarchies of authority within communities.